 The following versions of MVAPICH2 are available on OSC systems:

 You can use

 module spider mvapich2 to view available modules for a given machine.
 Feel free to contact OSC Help if you need other versions for your work.

-MPI is available without restriction to all OSC users.
+MPI is available to all OSC users.
 If you have any questions, please contact OSC Help.

 Publisher/Vendor/Repository and License Type

 To set up your environment for using the MPI libraries, you must load the appropriate module:

 module load mvapich2

 You will get the default version for the compiler you have loaded.

 To build a program that uses MPI, you should use the compiler wrappers provided on the system.
 They accept the same options as the underlying compiler.
 The commands are shown in the following table.